enygma/alt-lorcana/README.md

 Play then continues according to the usual Lorcana rules (with the exceptions listed above) with the goal of getting to 15 lore.

+## Shift Leader
+Players start this game format by selecting a character from their deck to act as a "leader".

+1. Decks should still contain 60 cards (59 cards and 1 leader).
+2. Decks can only have one of each card, not 4
+3. Your deck can contain up to 3 different ink colors.
+One of those colors must match the ink of your leader
+4. The ink cost of playing your leader increases by 2 each time you play them from the "leader zone".
+This cost increase also increases the shift cost.

+If your selected leader does not have “Shift” it gains Shift and it’s Shift cost is 2 ink less than it’s natural ink cost and no less than 1.
+To start the game, place the leader off to the side in a "leader zone" faceup.
+You can then play this leader character as you would any normal character according to normal Lorcana play rules.
+When a leader would change zones, they may be put back into the "leader zone" instead.

+NOTE: This gameplay is similar to "Commander" in Magic: The Gathering.

+## Multiplayer

+You can find the official rules for playing Lorcana multiplayer in section *1.10.Multiplayer Games* of the [comprehensive rules document](https://files.disneylorcana.com/Disney%20Lorcana%20Comprehensive%20Rules%20-%20032724%201.pdf)

 # Creative Ideas for LGSs